cambiotraining/unix-shell/materials/10-archiving.md

 ::: {.callout-exercise}
 {{< level 1 >}}

-From the `~/Desktop/data-shell` directory:
+Working from `~/Desktop/data-shell`, do the following for the `hospital_records` directory:

-1. Create an uncompressed tar archive of the `hospital_records` directory.
+1. Create an uncompressed tar archive called `hospital_records.tar`
-2. Create a gzip-compressed tar archive of the same directory.
+2. Create a gzip-compressed tar archive called `hospital_records.tar.gz`
+3. Create a zip archive called `hospital_records.zip`
-3. Use the `du` (disk usage) command to compare the archive sizes with the original directory.
+4. Use the command `du -h hospital_records*` to compare the archive sizes with the original directory.
+(Note: `du` is the disk usage command)

 ::::: {.callout-answer}
 1. Create an uncompressed `tar` archive: